Tantrisse/Factorio-mods-manager/README.md

 This is a tool for [Factorio](http://www.factorio.com/) headless server management.
-It provides mod installation and update.
+It provides mod management : List / Install / Update / Remove / Enable / Disable.

-This package is heavily inspired by [Factorio-mod-updater](https://github.com/astevens/factorio-mod-updater/blob/master/factorio-mod-updater) and [Factorio Updater](https://github.com/narc0tiq/factorio-updater).
+This package is heavily inspired by [Factorio-mod-updater](https://github.com/astevens/factorio-mod-updater/blob/master/factorio-mod-updater) and [Factorio Updater](https://github.com/narc0tiq/factorio-updater) so big think to you for your inspiration !

 ## Installation ##